Magnitude 5.3 earthquake strikes Surigao del Sur - ExBulletin

 Magnitude 5.3 earthquake strikes Surigao del Sur

-A 5.3-magnitude earthquake struck waters off Surigao del Sur on Sunday morning, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) said.
+An earthquake measuring 5.3 struck off the coast of Surigao del Sur Sunday morning, Phivolcs said.

+The quake occurred at 7:08 a.m., 75 kilometers northeast of Lingye Town.

+It was tectonic in origin and was 19 kilometers deep, according to Phivolcs.

 .